pauldavidkouakou03/Oregon-Trail-Project-/README.md

 #modern version? - What would be something for a modern version?
 Like a road-trip?
 #Yes, like a road trip that keeps going wrong or something along those lines

-#if we do a modern version here is a good van we could use
+#if we do a modern version here is a good van we could use and a wagon
 ascii_art = """
         ████████████████████████████████████████████████████████████████
       ██▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒████